hl7-eu/base/__r4-r5/input/pagecontent/index.md

   <p></p>
 </div>

-Distinct HL7 FHIR Implementation Guides may be created in the future to document these types of profiles.
+Distinct HL7 FHIR Implementation Guides may be developed in the future to document these types of profiles.

 ### Guide Publication